+Music Producer specializzato in produzioni Hip-Hop and EDM/Pop.
+FETICISTA del campionamento e del Sound Design.
 Music Producer specialized in Hip-Hop and EDM/Pop productions.
 I LOVE sampling and crafting new sounds from scratch.
-Appassionate of Mixing arts.

-I'm Gabriele Gambino (ill Double) and I'm a music producer, sound designer and mixing engineer based in London.
+I'm Gabriele Gambino (ill Double) and I'm a music producer and sound designer based in Milano.

 I make music since I was 14 years old, starting from the basics of the hip-hop beats creation.
 Growing up, I've developed skills in the Edm, pop, electronic pop and experimental music production.

 I moved to London in 2016, where I've studied Electronic Music Production and Art of Mixing at Point Blank Music College.